tahoma2d/tahoma2d/stuff/doc/tips.md

 - Create a `Tahoma2D` project in your Documents folder and use as your general project folder instead of the default `sandbox`.
 - Use `Save All`, regularly, to save both scene and asset files. `Save Scene` does not save asset changes, just the scene changes.
 - When using external assets, we recommend using the `Import` option to keep the original untouched.
-- For multiple raster files to appear in 1 level, they must follow the naming convention `levelname.###.ext` or `levelname_###.ext`. (i.e ABC.001.png, ABC.002.png, etc...)
+- For multiple raster files to appear in 1 level, they must follow the naming convention `levelname.####.ext` or `levelname_####.ext`. (i.e ABC.0001.png, ABC.0002.png, etc...)
 - Keep an eye on the Status bar for additional tool information.
 - Need more help?
-Join the Tahoma2D Discord or other social social sites listed at https://tahoma2d.org.
+Join the Tahoma2D Discord or other social networks listed at https://tahoma2d.org.